PoseidonsCave/IndicatorInspector/localmodel/README.md

 The Local Model is provided openly for review, evaluation, and deployment in secure environments, but all development is currently maintained in a closed governance model to ensure alignment with emerging cybersecurity standards.

-Please check back in the future for contribution opportunities as the compliance landscape stabilizes.
+Please check back in the future for contribution opportunities.

 ---